ANIA HULL

 I have a bachelor's degree in philosophy and Latin from McGill University, a bachelor's in language acquisition from Queen's University, a British research master's degree in sociolinguistics and linguistic human rights, and a British master's in creative writing.
 I also have a master's of fine arts (MFA) in creative and narrative writing from Boston University.

-As a writer and journalist, I owe everything to many instructors and mentors whom I had the honor of studying with.
+As a writer and journalist, I owe everything to the numerous instructors and mentors with whom I had the honor of studying.
 Just recently, at Boston University, I studied under National Book Award winner and Chinese dissident Ha Jin; under Leslie Epstein, who was friends with Saul Bellow, took Doris Lessing to a baseball game, and would regularly chat with JM Coetzee; under National Book Award winner Sigrid Nunez, who lived for some time with Susan Sontag and wrote about her; and under Alicia Borinsky, who herself had studied under Jorge Luis Borges, Octavio Paz, and Gabriel García Márquez.

 I've also taken graduate courses in journalism at several universities in the U.S., and have a graduate certificate in editing from the University of Chicago.
 For a time, and years ago, I taught art history, French and Spanish and their respective literatures, the theory of knowledge (another way of saying philosophy), wilderness survival and outdoor ed, and creative writing (nonfiction and fiction).
-I fell in love with investigative work while living in Zambia, and I conducted a graduate research project that involved two years of field work, and uncovered harm linked to linguistic human rights.
+I fell in love with investigative work while living in Zambia where I conducted a graduate research investigation that involved two years of field work and uncovered systemic harm linked to linguistic human rights.

 NEW MEXICO

-Today, I live in the high desert and mountains of New Mexico with my husband and our two dogs, Liz Lemon (corgi) and Ringo Starr (super mutt / goat).
+Today, I live in the high desert and mountains of New Mexico with my husband and our two dogs, Liz Lemon (corgi) and Ringo Starr (schnauzer mix).
 I'm a staff writer and reporter at The Santa Fe New Mexican (or The New Mexican for short), the oldest newspaper in the American west — and for its weekly magazine — and I freelance as a journalist and translator for other publications in the U.S. and abroad.
-When I have time, I dabble in gardening, watercolors, and linocut printmaking.
+I dabble in gardening, watercolors, and linocut printmaking, hike on the weekend, and travel to Mexico City as often as I can to report, investigate, and write.
+I wear my heart on my sleeve a lot, obsess a little (too much) about outdoor gear, and I'm always on the lookout for someone who can help me repair my old German hiking boots I refuse to give up on.

 Recent awards and honors